The Supreme Court “Shadow Docket,” Explained

 What are some recent examples of how the Supreme Court has used the shadow docket?

-Another example came when the justices reinstated Alabama’s gerrymandered Congressional map after lower courts had ruled that the plan discriminated against Black voters in violation of the Voting Rights Act.
-The result is that those maps will be in effect for at least the 2022 election.
+Another example came when the justices reinstated Alabama’s gerrymandered congressional map after lower courts had ruled that the plan discriminated against Black voters in violation of the Voting Rights Act.
+The result is that those maps were in effect for at least the 2022 election.
 Only two justices in the majority (Kavanaugh and Samuel Alito) provided any reasons for their decision.

 Chief Justice John Roberts, a conservative jurist, raised eyebrows when he joined the Supreme Court’s liberals in dissenting from that ruling.
 In that dissent, Justice Elena Kagan lamented that the Court had gone “astray,” rendering “the Court’s emergency docket not for emergencies at all.”
 Rather, the shadow docket had become “only another place for merits determinations — except made without full briefing and argument.”